Periods | What’s your problem?

 Light or missing periods might not be affecting you in the same kind of way except maybe you’ve got this niggly feeling that something’s not right.

-How do I know if my periods are normal, anyway?
+How do you know if my periods are normal?

 Naturopathic Doctor Lara Briden in her book The Period Repair Manual describes normal periods: